lc-eu2cloud/SAP-C01-NOTES/Associate-Refreshers/Course-AWS-Accounts/iam_basics.md

 Identity object types in IAM & IAM Policy Document
 * IAM lets you create 3 different types of identity objects (IAM users, IAM groups, IAM roles)
-* IAM users: represent humans or applications that need access to your AWS account
+* IAM users: represent humans or applications that need access to an AWS account
 * IAM groups: collections of related users (ie dev team)
 * IAM roles: identity that can be used by AWS services or for granting external access to an AWS account
 * Choosing between IAM users & IAM roles